SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

 id: cloud-functions
 title: Google Cloud Functions
 sidebar_label: Google Cloud Functions
-description: The Google Cloud Functions App enables you monitor your usage of Google Cloud Functions.
-The App preconfigured dashboards provide insight into function executions, operations, latency, errors, and failures.
+description: The Google Cloud Functions app enables you monitor your usage of Google Cloud Functions.
+The preconfigured dashboards provide insight into function executions, operations, latency, errors, and failures.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/integrations/google/functions.png')} alt="thumbnail icon" width="50"/>

-The Google Cloud Functions App enables you to monitor your usage of Google Cloud Functions.
-The App preconfigured dashboards provide insight into function executions, operations, latency, errors, and failures with help of audit logs and metrics.
+The Google Cloud Functions app enables you to monitor your usage of Google Cloud Functions.
+The preconfigured dashboards provide insight into function executions, operations, latency, errors, and failures with help of audit logs and metrics.

 ## Log and metric types